dotnet/docs/docs/core/diagnostics/eventsource-collect-and-view-traces.md

    [![PerfView Run Dialog](media/perfview-run-dialog.jpg)](media/perfview-run-dialog.jpg)

 1. To configure which events get collected, expand **Advanced Options** at the bottom of the dialog.
 In the **Additional Providers** text box, enter providers using the [conventional text format](#conventions-for-describing-provider-configuration) described previously.
-In this case, we're entering "Demo:1:4", which means keyword bit 1 (`Startup` events) and verbosity 4 (`Informational`).
+In this case, you're entering "Demo:1:4", which means keyword bit 1 (`Startup` events) and verbosity 4 (`Informational`).

    [![PerfView Run Dialog Advanced Settings](media/perfview-run-dialog-advanced.jpg)](media/perfview-run-dialog-advanced.jpg)